norcams/docs-enduser/docs/faq.rst

 .. code-block:: none

-  The computations were performed on the Norwegian Academic Community Cloud (NREC), using resources provided by the University of Bergen and the University of Oslo. http://www.nrec.no/
+  The computations were performed on the Norwegian Research and Education Cloud (NREC), using resources provided by the University of Bergen and the University of Oslo. http://www.nrec.no/